Leyte (province)

-Leyte (also Northern Leyte; Norte san/Amihanan nga Leyte/Probinsya han Leyte; Cebuano: Amihanang Leyte; Hilagang Leyte), officially the Province of Leyte, is a province in the Philippines located in the Eastern Visayas region, occupying the northern three-quarters of Leyte Island.
-Its capital is the city of Tacloban, administered independently from the province.
-Leyte is situated west of Samar Island, north of Southern Leyte and south of Biliran.
+Leyte (also Northern Leyte; Norte san/Amihanan nga Leyte/Probinsya han Leyte; Cebuano: Amihanang Leyte; Hilagang Leyte), officially the Province of Leyte, is a province in the Philippines located in the Eastern Visayas region occupying the northern three-quarters of Leyte Island (with the remaining portion being the province of Southern Leyte).
+Its capital (and largest city) is the city of Tacloban, administered independently from the province, as well as the regional center of Eastern Visayas.
+Leyte is thus north of Southern Leyte, south of Biliran, and west of Samar Island.
 To the west across the Camotes Sea is the province of Cebu.

 The historical name of the Philippines, "Las Islas Felipenas", named by Spanish explorer Ruy López de Villalobos in honor of Prince Philip of Spain, used to refer to the islands of Leyte and Samar only, until it was adopted to refer to the entire archipelago.

 The island of Leyte is known as Tandaya during the 16th century.

 Leyte is also known as the site of the largest naval battle in modern history, the Battle of Leyte Gulf, which took place during the Second World War.

 Leyte is especially prone to typhoons because it geographically faces toward the Pacific Ocean.
 On 8 November 2013, the province was severely affected by Super Typhoon Yolanda (Haiyan).
 The typhoon, known internationally as Haiyan, and domestically referred to as Yolanda, killed thousands of people and garnered significant international media attention.
-Leyte suffered similar destruction and loss of life in 1991 from Tropical Storm Thelma.
+Leyte suffered similar destruction and loss of life in 1991 from Tropical Storm Uring (Thelma).

 History

-Pre-colonial period
+Early history

-The island of Leyte was once the location of Mairete, meaning land of Ete, a historic community which was ruled by Datu Ete centered in present-day municipality of Leyte and nearby towns.
+The island of Leyte was once the location of Mairete, meaning land of Ete, a historic community which was ruled by Datu Ete centered in the present-day municipality of Leyte and nearby towns.
 It was the oldest city-state in the entire Eastern Visayas region.
 Before being colonized by Spain, the island was once home to indigenous animist Warays to the East and other indigenous Hindu-Buddhist Visayan groups to the west.

-Spanish period
+Spanish colonial era

 The Spanish explorer Ruy López de Villalobos, first came to the island in 1543 and named it Las Islas Felipinas.
-When the Spanish government established government in Cebu, Leyte and Samar became part of the province of Cebu.
-In 1595, the religious Jesuits established mission in Carigara which preceded the mission established in Palo in 1596 and Ormoc and Alangalang missions in 1597.
+When the Spanish government established a government in Cebu, Leyte and Samar became part of the province of Cebu.
+In 1595, the religious Jesuits established a mission in Carigara which preceded the mission established in Palo in 1596 and Ormoc and Alangalang missions in 1597.
 In 1735, Leyte and Samar were separated from Cebu to be established as a single provincial government with Carigara as the first provincial capital.
 Leyte had jurisdiction over Samar.
 In 1768, Leyte and Samar were split into two separate provinces.

-American period
+American colonial era

-Division of Leyte

 On March 27, 1923, Act No 3117 was proposed to divide Leyte into Occidental Leyte and Oriental Leyte but was not proclaimed by the Governor-General of the Philippines.

-On May 22, 1959, Republic Act No. 2227 was passed into law that separated the third Congressional District of Leyte into a separate province of Southern Leyte.
+Japanese occupation

-During the World War II era, the Leyte Provincial Capitol briefly became the seat of Philippine Commonwealth Government.
+During the World War II era, the Leyte Provincial Capitol briefly became the seat of the Philippine Commonwealth Government.